-Those who follow the industry will know what our future holds with robots.
-However, in this short article I aim to use a few figures to expand on the industry and the type of megatrend it is becoming.
+Those who follow the industry already know what our future with robots will be like.
+Nonetheless, in this short article, I will share some interesting figures to explain what the industry is all about and to show what kind of mega trend it is becoming.

-According to various market studies, the global market value of the field of Robotic Process Automation in 2023 will be 5-7 billion dollars.
-The average annual growth percentage is estimated to be 30-35%.
-In Europe, the growth percentage is slightly lower than the average, and it is at its highest in the Asia-Pacific region.
-Internationally well-known IT companies, such as IBM and Accenture, have already expanded from the traditional production of devices and software to Robotic Process Automation systems.
+According to various market surveys, the global market value of the RPA industry will be between five and seven billion US dollars in 2023, with an average annual growth percentage of 30–35%.
+In Europe, the growth percentage is slightly above the global average.
+The growth percentage is highest in the APAC region.
+Some major global IT companies such as IBM and Accenture have already branched out from traditional hardware and software production to software robots.

 986 calls per second